corda/corda/docs/source/deploying-a-node.rst

       * Organization (``O=``) should be a unique and meaningful identifier (e.g. Bank of Breakfast Tea)
       * Location (``L=``) is your nearest city
       * Country (``C=``) is the `ISO 3166-1 alpha-2 code <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_
-   *  Change the RPC username and password.
+   *  Change the RPC username and password

 6. Create a ``corda.service`` file based on the example below and save it in the ``/etc/systemd/system/`` directory.